 - Rate of return is strongly based on prevailing interest rates set by the Federal Reserve, which are currently low

 - Low growth: just barely keeps up with inflation

 THE F FUND:

 The F Fund follows the Bloomberg Barclays U.S. Aggregate Bond Index, which means it invests in a diverse collection of government bonds, corporate bonds, and mortgage-backed securities.

 Historically, this bond fund has provided slightly better annual returns than the G Fund, but is also slightly more volatile.

-The only weird aspect of the fund is that the index it follows is meant to be a stand-alone bond index, so a third of the fund consists of U.S. treasuries, and the rest is corporate bonds and mortgage-backed securities.
-That means if you hold both the F Fund and the G Fund, there is unnecessary overlap in treasuries.
+The only weird aspect of the F Fund is that the index it follows is meant to be a stand-alone bond index, so a third of the fund consists of U.S. Treasuries, and the rest is corporate bonds and mortgage-backed securities.
+That means if you hold both the F Fund and the G Fund, there is unnecessary overlap in Treasuries.
 But in the grand scheme of things, that’s not a big deal.

 F Fund Pros: